Palm Springs Architect - William Cody - Visit Palm Springs tag-img

 755 Cam Norte

-The Palm Springs Glass House designed in 1967 is an exceptional example of William Cody work.
-It showcases his magic by combining international style minimalism with the indoor/outdoor way of living so emblematic of Palm Springs at the mid-century.
-Called the “master of thin” by other architects, Cody’s incredibly thin roof floats above a glass house that is almost perfectly symmetrical.
-A 40 x 25 foot central pavilion is flanked by a master wing at one end and kitchen/guest quarters at the other end.
+The Palm Springs Glass House, designed in 1967, is an exceptional example of William Cody’s work.
+It showcases his magic by combining international minimalist style with the indoor/outdoor way of living so emblematic of Palm Springs in the mid-century.
+Called the “master of thin” by other architects, Cody’s fragile roof floats above a glass house that is almost perfectly symmetrical.
+A master wing flanks a 40 x 25 foot central pavilion at one end and kitchen/guest quarters at the other end.
 The front yard, shielded from the street by walls of slump stone (a signature Cody detail), imparts a distinctive oriental feeling like that of a zen temple rock garden.
-Additionally, the protective walls at the street insure privacy to the occupants of the glass temple within.
-This arrangement allows owner and guest to absorb both garden, mountain and the city views.
+Additionally, the protective walls at the street ensure privacy for the occupants of the glass temple within.
+This arrangement allows the owner and guest to absorb garden, mountain, and city views.

 cody glass house